Homemade mouthwash is a fantastic way to improve your dental health using all-natural ingredients!

-I’ve mentioned before that I have really bad teeth, and how I’m working really hard to strengthen them through natural tooth care, mostly by making my own, homemade remedies.
-Namely, I’ve made my own homemade toothpowder, which is incredibly mineral rich (great for building tooth strength!), and that I love.
+I’ve mentioned before that I have really bad teeth and that I’m working really hard to strengthen them through natural tooth care, mostly by making my own homemade remedies.
+Namely, I’ve made my own homemade toothpowder, which is incredibly mineral-rich (great for building tooth strength!), and that I love.

-I’ve toyed with various complicated mouth rinses including adding vodka, epsom salt solutions, and this herbal mouthwash recipe from Wellness Mama, but in the end, simple is always better, isn’t it?
+I’ve toyed with various complicated mouth rinses, including adding vodka, Epsom salt solutions, and this herbal mouthwash recipe from Wellness Mama.
+In the end, simple is always better, isn’t it?
 This blend is just that: a simple mixture of filtered (or spring/well) water, baking soda, essential oils, stevia (or xylitol, which is better for your teeth), and liquid trace minerals (if you have them).

-Baking soda, helps neutralize acids produces by bacteria in plaque, which could potentially destroy tooth enamel if left unchecked (source), and helps break down stains to whiten teeth.
+Baking soda– It helps neutralize acids produced by bacteria in plaque, which could potentially destroy tooth enamel if left unchecked and helps break down stains to whiten teeth.

-Clove oil, is antimicrobial, antifungal, antiseptic, antiviral, aphrodisiac and stimulating. germicidal properties of the oil make it very effective for relieving dental pain, tooth ache, sore gums and mouth ulcers.
+Clove oil – It is antimicrobial, antifungal, antiseptic, antiviral, aphrodisiac, and stimulating.
+The germicidal properties of the oil make it very effective for relieving dental pain, toothache, sore gums, and mouth ulcers.
 Clove is also effective against cavities, and traditionally, in India, clove oil was added to a small cotton ball and put at the end of the tooth which has the cavity every day before going to sleep.
 The cavity would vanish in a few days.
-As a result, clove oil is added to numerous dental products and medications, including mouthwash and tooth paste. (source)
+As a result, clove oil is added to numerous dental products and medications, including mouthwash and toothpaste.

 So, I’d say homemade mouth rinse is pretty powerful stuff!